Home · Blog

 If retrieval is the goal, then organization is the solution.
 Folders help you browse.
 Tags help you filter.
 Links help you navigate.
 Search helps you query.
 Each feature exists to solve the retrieval problem.

-There's just one issue: most notes are never retrieved.
+But most notes are never retrieved.

 Think about the last 100 things you jotted down.
 How many did you actively go looking for later?
 For me, it's maybe 5-10%.
-The rest served their purpose in the moment of capture—offloading from working memory, clarifying a thought by writing it down, creating a record I could theoretically access but never actually do.
+The rest served their purpose in the moment of capture: offloading from working memory, clarifying a thought by writing it down, creating a record I could theoretically access but never actually do.

 If 90% of notes exist purely for the relief of capturing them, then optimizing for retrieval is optimizing for the wrong thing.
 You're building elaborate infrastructure for a use case that rarely happens, while adding friction to the use case that always happens.